2015 Real Monarchs season

-The 2015 Real Monarchs SLC season is the club's first season of existence.
-Real Monarchs SLC competes in the United Soccer League, the third tier of the American soccer pyramid.
-The season began on March 22 and will conclude on September 12.
+The 2015 Real Monarchs SLC season was the club's first season of existence.
+Real Monarchs SLC competed in the United Soccer League, the third tier of the American soccer pyramid.
+The season began on March 22 and concluded on September 12.

 Background

 The Monarchs entered 2015 as one of 13 new clubs in the USL.
 The club was created as the USL affiliate for Real Salt Lake of Major League Soccer.